benetech/wp-youtube-lyte/readme.txt

 Tags: youtube, video, lyte, lite youtube embeds, html5 video, html5 Requires at least: 2.9
 Tested up to: 2.9.2
-Stable tag: 0.3.2
+Stable tag: 0.3.3

-"Lite YouTube Embeds" look like normal YouTube embeds but don't use Flash unless clicked, thus reducing download size & page rendering time.
+"Lite YouTube Embeds" look like normal YouTube embeds but don't use Flash, thus reducing download size & page rendering time.

 == Description ==

 WP-YouTube-Lyte inserts "Lite YouTube Embeds" in your blog.
-These look and feel like normal embedded YouTube, but don't use Flash unless clicked on, thereby _reducing download size & rendering time substantially_.
+These look and feel like normal embedded YouTube, but don't use Flash unless clicked on, thereby [reducing download size & rendering time substantially](http://blog.futtta.be/2010/04/23/high-performance-youtube-embeds/).
 Just add a YouTube-link with "httpv" instead of "http" and WP-YouTube-Lyte will replace that link with the correct (flash-less) code.

 WP-YouTube-Lyte implements [LYTE](http://blog.futtta.be/2010/04/23/high-performance-youtube-embeds/ "High Performance YouTube embeds"), which is a small javascript-library that creates a "dummy" YouTube-player which includes the clip thumbnail and title.
 When clicked on, the dummy player is seamlessly replaced by the Flash video player.

-Since version 0.3 experimental support for embedding html5 YouTube video is available (implementing [newTube.js](http://blog.futtta.be/2010/02/04/embedding-youtube-html5-video-with-newtube/)), meaning WP-YouTube-Lyte allows for an entirely flash-less YouTube experience on your blog displaying YouTube's HTML5 video in h264 or the new WebM-coded.
+Since version 0.3 experimental support for embedding html5 YouTube video is available (implementing [newTube.js](http://blog.futtta.be/2010/02/04/embedding-youtube-html5-video-with-newtube/)), meaning WP-YouTube-Lyte allows for an entirely flash-less YouTube experience on your blog, displaying YouTube's HTML5 video in h264 or the new WebM-coded.
 There are some caveats though, see [FAQ](http://wordpress.org/extend/plugins/wp-youtube-lyte/faq/) for more info.

 WP-Youtube-lyte can be used together with [Smart Youtube](http://wordpress.org/extend/plugins/smart-youtube/ "Great plugin").
 In that case WP-Youtube-lyte will take care of the default embeds (httpv), while Smart Youtube continues to parse other types (httpvh, httpvhd, httpvp, ...).

 == Installation ==

-Installation is very straightforward:
+Just install form your Wordpress "Plugins|Add New" screen and all will be well.
+Manual installation is very straightforward as well:

 1. Upload the zip-file and unzip it in the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress